 Non-Manufactured Precious Metal Trading License in Dubai

 Dubai has long been recognised as one of the world's foremost hubs for precious metal trade, handling billions of dollars in gold, silver, platinum, and related commodities every year.
-For entrepreneurs and established trading houses looking to enter this lucrative market, securing a Non-Manufactured Precious Metal Trading Licence at Dubai South Business Hub Free Zone offers a structured, compliant, and commercially advantageous pathway.
-Under Activity Code 4752.77, this Trading Licence (Category: Trading) grants holders the legal authority to buy, sell, and distribute raw, unrefined, or semi-processed precious metals within and beyond the UAE.
+For entrepreneurs and established trading houses looking to enter this lucrative market, securing a Non-Manufactured Precious Metal Trading License at Dubai South Business Hub Free Zone offers a structured, compliant, and commercially advantageous pathway.
+Under Activity Code 4752.77, this Trading License (Category: Trading) grants holders the legal authority to buy, sell, and distribute raw, unrefined, or semi-processed precious metals within and beyond the UAE.

 Why Dubai for Precious Metal Trading?